SarahMcN25/pands-project2021/README.md

 5. Petal Lenght and Sepal Width
 6. Sepal Lenght and Petal Width
 &nbsp;

+####### TO DO!!!!
+1. FINSIH README
+2. FIGURE OUT HOW TO USE IMAGES FROM A FOLDER WITHIN THIS REPOSITORY
+3. FINISH FULL REFERENCES

 This involved setting each of the pairs above to the x and y axis'. using hue........
 # FINISH THIS HERE!!!!!
 # INCLUDE MATRIX OF SCATTERPLOTS HERE TOO!!!